Bratek-Lorigo takes Conservative primary while Republican primary race tightens

-In the most-watched Erie County Legislature primary race, Lindsay Bratek-Lorigo locked up the Conservative Party primary race and declared victory with a narrow lead in the Republican Party primary against short-term 10th District incumbent Legislator Jim Malczewski on Tuesday night.
+In the most-watched Erie County Legislature primary race, Lindsay Bratek-Lorigo locked up the Conservative Party contest and declared victory with a narrow lead in the Republican Party primary against short-term 10th District incumbent Legislator Jim Malczewski on Tuesday night.

 “I took on the party machine, and I won,” she said.
 “I’m honored, but to be quite honest with you, I worked hard.
 I met with the people, and that’s what shows.”